gongahkia/personal-wiki/Go.md

 // SWITCH CASE DEFAULT
     // note there is no break statement required for each case statement here unlike other languages
-    // default => specifies the default case if logic falls through every other case statement
+    // default => specifies the default case if logic falls through every other case statement within the switch clause

 day := "Monday"
 switch day {